Sinarity/Personal-Testing/README.md

 ## Imaging

-### This is an the imaging folder that converts images into ASCII images.
+This is an the imaging folder that converts images into ASCII images.

 To use: python img.py {image file}.
 Changes image file into img.txt.
-Best viewed with Notepad or any text editor that doesn't use line wrap
+Best viewed with Notepad or any text editor that doesn't use line wrap.

 ## TBA